-more unique identification number, positional information, one or more types of flux measurements (e.g., aperture fluxes, PSF fluxes, Gaussian fluxes, etc.), and a series of boolean flags (indicating, for example, whether the source/object is affected by saturated pixels, cosmic rays, etc.) for each source/object.
+catalogs described below each differ in terms of their specific columns, in general they each contain: one or more unique identification numbers, positional information, one or more types of flux measurements (e.g., aperture fluxes, PSF fluxes, Gaussian fluxes, etc.), and a series of boolean flags (indicating, for example, whether the source/object is affected by saturated pixels, cosmic rays, etc.) for each source/object.
 The Solar System catalogs SSObject and SSSource deviate from this general structure in that they instead contain orbital parameters for all known asteroids.
 Where applicable, all measured properties are reported with their associated $1\sigma$ uncertainties.